oubino/locpix_points/README.rst

     - -i Path to the project folder
     - -c Path to configuration .yaml file
     - -n (Optional) If given then feat analysis uses the features derived by the neural net & any manual features present as well
-    - -t (Optional) If present we are testing therefore use only model present in model folder, as otherwise we have to specify the model name but we won't know what it is
+    - -a (Optional) If present we use only model present in model folder, as otherwise we have to specify the model name but we won't know what it is

 *Long description*